bfix/bitbank-relay/deployment/README.md

 The database is now set-up for productive use.

+#### Test the Bitbank relay web service

+To test the relay service, start the `bitbank-relay-web` service and let it run in the background.
+The start the `bitbank-relay-play` service which emulates a website using the relay and browse to `localhost:8082`.
+Use the GUI to get payment addresses for different account/coin combinations.

 ### (Step 5) Integration into a website for use

 This is the tricky part...
 Usually you have to integrate the new relay